coot/cmdalias_vim/README.markdown

 ```viml
 :CmdAlias ali\%[as] CmdAlias
 ```
-Note: this alias would not work if we defined it with [history]=1.
+Note: this alias would not work if we defined it with `[history]=1`.
 ```viml
 :CmdAlias s %s
 ```
-Change the default range of :s command from the current line to whole buffer.
-Note that :su will act with vim default range (the current line).
+Change the default range of `:s` command from the current line to whole buffer.
+Note that `:su` will act with vim default range (the current line).
 ```viml
 :CmdAlias a\%[ppend] Append
 ```
 define alias to the user command Append which will overwrite the vim command
 :append.
-The  \%[...] allows that if you type: 'a' or 'ap' or 'app', ... or 'append' then the Append command will be used (as with vim many commands)
+The  `\%[...]` allows that if you type: 'a' or 'ap' or 'app', ... or 'append' then the Append command will be used (as with vim many commands)
 ```viml
 :CmdAlias bc\%[lose] BufClose